Find Affordable College Courses

 Vestal, NY

 Our analysis found Binghamton University to be the most popular school for other multi/interdisciplinary studies students who want to pursue a bachelor’s degree in New York.
-Located in the medium-sized suburb of Vestal, Binghamton University is a public college with a fairly large student population.
+Located in the midsize suburb of Vestal, Binghamton University is a public school with a large student population.

 About 54% of the students majoring in other interdisciplinary studies at the school are women while 46% are male.